-- a.
-Trees - Each lot after development must contain a minimum number of healthy trees of an approved type.
-See Tree Replacement Guidelines for calculation formulas and mitigation requirements. - 2.
+- 1. Each lot after development must contain a minimum number of healthy trees of an approved type.
+See Tree Replacement Guidelines for calculation formulas and mitigation requirements.
+Owners of unusually large lots or lots with a number of large specimen oaks may request relief from this requirement. - 2.
 Compliance with the tree calculation formulas does not grant the owner the right to clear existing trees without ARB approval. - 3.
 Of the trees shown to be planted on the landscape plan, at least two-thirds must be native species (oaks, magnolias, hickories, palmettos, etc.). - 4.
 All trees required for mitigation must be native species. - 5.
 Landscape plans must show and label species of existing trees that are to remain. - 6.
 The landscape plan must indicate, in chart form, how the proposed plan fulfills the above tree requirements. - 7.
-Live Oaks which are 16" or greater diameter at breast height (dbh), and are within 12' from the foundation, shall require pre-treatment by a certified arborist when construction commences and may require additional treatment at the conclusion of construction, especially if a variance is granted due to the location of the tree. - b.
-Shrubs - 1.
-50% of all shrubs installed must be a minimum size of seven gallons.
+Owners may be required to add 3-4 grand trees totaling 24" or more caliper on the side of a homesite facing the golf course. - 8.
+Live Oaks which are 16" or greater in diameter at breast height (dbh), and are within 12' from the foundation, shall require pre-treatment by a certified arborist when construction commences and may require additional treatment at the conclusion of construction, especially if a variance is granted due to the location of the tree.

+b.
+Shrubs

+- 1. 50% of all shrubs installed must be a minimum size of seven gallons.
 The remaining installed shrubs must be a minimum size of three gallons. - 2.
 The ARB may require larger material (6'-8' in height) to be planted to help soften tall foundations. - 3.
-Foundation plantings are required to be at least half the height of the foundation and must encompass the entire home. - 4.
-Straight-line plantings (hedges) along the property lines are discouraged unless as part of an overall neighborhood landscape concept plan.
+Foundation plantings are required to be at least half the height of the foundation, and must encompass the entire home. - 4.
+Straight-line plantings (hedges) along the property lines are discouraged (unless as part of an overall neighborhood landscape concept plan).

 - 5. Planting beds near side property lines are encouraged to blend with adjacent properties in both plant material and design.
 Native plants such as wax myrtles and hollies are also encouraged along these edges. - 6.
 The use of native or drought tolerant plants is recommended to reduce irrigation needs. - c.
 Grass, ground cover, and mulch - 1.
 The ARB generally discourages the use of large expanses of sod. - 2.
 Areas shown to be grassed must be sodded as opposed to seeded or sprigged. - 3.
 Areas of sod must be a minimum of 10 feet from lagoon edges. - 4.
-Roadside right-of-ways that are disturbed during construction must be regraded and revegetated.
+Roadside rights-of-way that are disturbed during construction must be regraded and revegetated.
 This includes areas of nearby lots that are damaged during construction. - 5.
 Ground cover is encouraged in shaded areas where it is difficult to grow grass. - 6.
 Pine straw or mulch can be used in areas of medium or dense shade.
 Seasonal color and groundcovers shall also be planted so that there is not an unplanted mulch or pine straw area greater than 100 square feet. - 7.
 The ARB may require the use of rain sensor gauges on irrigation systems. - 8.
-Synthetic turf is an allowed material, provided that the specific material is approved, the area is minimal in size, located a minimum of 10' from property lines, and heavily screened with landscaping. - It should be noted that approval of a landscape plan is conditional, pending a field review of the in-place installation.
-At that time, additional landscaping may be required to reduce the visual height of a tall structure, to provide erosion control and additional screening, to correct damage from construction activity, or for other reasons as deemed appropriate by the ARB.
+Synthetic turf is an allowed material, provided that the specific material is approved, the area is minimal in size, located a minimum of 10' from property lines, and heavily screened with landscaping.

+It should be noted that approval of a landscape plan is conditional, pending a field review of the in-place installation.
+At that time, additional landscaping may be required to reduce the visual height of a tall structure, to provide erosion control, additional screening, to correct damage from construction activity, or for other reasons as deemed appropriate by the ARB.